rochus-keller/LisaPascal/Readme.md

 The indexer now considers the full syntax, including modules and imports, but qualifiers are not yet resolved.
 I also implemented internalized strings with comparisons by address instead of by string, and now indexing takes only ~8% more time than just parsing.
 There is now also a BUSY build file, see below how to use it.

+#### Status on February 8, 2023

+The MC68000 assembly language parser is implemented and integrated; Pascal procedures marked as external look for assembler implementations in the same virtual directory; the majority of names can be resolved that way (776 vs 534).
+I also implemented some convenience features like grayed-out sections in Pascal, sizable browser font, marks for unresoved symbols, and more Clascal support.
+With this release, all features planned so far have been implemented.

 #### Precompiled versions